etcdv3/etcd-client/README.md

 We test this library with etcd 3.5.

-Notes that we use a fixed `etcd` server URI (localhost:2379) to connect to etcd server.
+Note that we use a fixed `etcd` server URI (localhost:2379) to connect to etcd server.

 ## Rust version requirements